AOEpeople/aoe_technology_radar/radar/2017-11-01/_template.md

 - Short description of the technolgy
 Keep it short and not to technical.
 The audience of the tech radar are all Haufe Group employees and not only the techies.
 Use a language that also business people can understand.
 Use links to refer to content with deeper information.
 - Business reasons why it is important for us
 Focus on the why we use it and not how it works.
 Describe the business opportunities and the business value.
 If the technology is necessary to enable another technology, please name it.

 ## Relevant for which units ##

-corporations|sme|verticals|consumer
+I'm not sure wether we really need that categorization.
+We can add it later if we want to. corporations|sme|verticals|consumer

 ## Strategic category ##